Satoshi Nakamoto: The 9 Likely People Who Founded Bitcoin

 Related: What would happen if Bitcoin crashes to zero?

-Finally, truly knowing who Satoshi is could potentially cause rifts in the community, or even impact the enthusiasm of the movement.
+Finally, truly knowing who Satoshi is could potentially cause rifts in the community or even impact the movement's enthusiasm.
 Part of the excitement of Bitcoin, cryptocurrency, and blockchain technology is that the person or persons who started it all are still unknown.

 Top